New Hampshire Car Insurance Breakdown

 - Towing and Labor Coverage– After an accident, you might need a tow.
 Without this coverage, you’ll be paying for that yourself.

 Your premium is a reflection of you.
-Insurance companies may ask you a number of questions to determine what kind of driver you are and how risky you are to insure.
+Auto insurers may ask you a number of questions to determine what kind of driver you are and how risky you are to insure.
 If you’re low-risk, expect lower premiums.
 If you’re high-risk, you may pay more.
 Here’s what they’ll need to know: